Screening for coeliac disease

 - Coeliac disease must be screened for before irritable bowel syndrome (IBS) is diagnosed.

 NICE has advised that people with close relatives (for example father, mother, son, daughter, brother, sister) are at increased risk of coeliac disease and so should be considered for screening.
-This would involve going for a blood test and a gut biopsy.
+This would involve having a blood test in the first instance.

 If you suffer from any of the symptoms of coeliac disease, you should discuss your concerns with your GP, who may then offer you a blood test.
 You can also take our online assessment to check if your symptoms may be related to coeliac disease.
 Our assessment provides a result that, if positive, can help with your discussions with your GP.
 NICE has advised that your doctor should also offer you a blood test if you have: